- Location: Montana

 Original plates aren't "nostalgically" remanufactured by the state.
 They are preexisting and are intended to match the same year a motor vehicle rolled off the assembly line.
 For example, a 1966 Ford Mustang would sport Montana plates as they looked in 1966.
 To display these plates your car must be more than 25 years old and be used for everyday travel.
 If you meet these qualifications, you then must complete the lower section of the Application to Display Original Montana License Plates and have a law enforcement official fill the top half.

-Once you complete the application, you then must register the vehicle in your name, pay a one-time $30 license fee, and submit everything to the Title and Registration Bureau.
+Once you complete the application, you then must register the vehicle in your name, pay a license fee, and submit everything to the Title and Registration Bureau.
 Bear in mind that you must have both existing plates in order to use.
 You cannot drive with only plate.

 If you're a disabled veteran, you can qualify for special disabled parking plates if you have been awarded the Purple Heart and have been rated as 50% or more disabled because of a service-related injury.
 Or, you may qualify if you are currently listed as 100% disabled or are paid at the 100% disabled rate for a service-connected disability.